-The functional currency of the syndicate is US dollars and the presentation currency in which the syndicate reports its results is US dollars.
-The effect of this on foreign exchange risk is that the syndicate is exposed to fluctuations in exchange rates for nondollar denominated transactions and net assets.
+The functional and presentational currency of the syndicate is the US dollar.
+The effect of this on foreign exchange risk is that the syndicate is exposed to fluctuations in exchange rates for non-dollar denominated transactions and net assets.

 The syndicate has four main settlement currencies: US dollars, sterling, Canadian dollars and euro.
 Transactions in all currencies are converted to US dollars on initial recognition and revalued at the reporting date.
 Remaining foreign exchange risk is actively managed as described below.